European College of Sport Science: Prague 2019

 This research explores the official responses from government officials to the call to remove and ban tackling from schools, focusing on the discursive mechanisms that they utilised to justify inaction.
 Government officials conflate the benefit of physical activity with the benefits of sport/rugby, they divert onto other issues (such as physical inactivity), they delay through substandard initiatives, they dismiss the evidence, they defame public health advocates and they devolve themselves of responsibility.
 This research identifies the mechanisms used to prevent public health intervention in order to reproduce and maintain sporting traditions and structures.

-British Sociological Association Sport Study Group Postgraduate Research Forum: Call for Papers
+British Sociological Association Sport Study Group Postgraduate Research Forum

 The aim of this year’s forum, hosted by Oxford Brookes, is to continue efforts to develop the BSA’s postgraduate research community by providing students with the opportunity to appreciate current postgraduate research within sport, health and the social sciences.
 This conference seeks to explore: